|Tip: Cats like to be where you are.|

 Have a question for The Cat Lady?

 (Please note: This form will add you to my newsletter list, plus the occasional important message I sometimes send out.
 You will NOT end up on some spyware or advertising mailing list.
 It's MY list.
 The only person you will hear from is me.
-However, if you are already getting my newsletter - The Kitty Times - you do not need to use this form to ask me a question.
-My subscribers get special attention from me and I will personally answer your questions.
+However, if you are already getting my newsletter - The Kitty Times - you get special attention from me and I will personally answer your questions.
 To get hold of me, use the contact information provided in the newsletter.
 Thank you!)

 If you are having an emergency, please call your veterinarian right away.
 This is not a veterinary web site, as we deal primarily with behavior problems based on real-world experience with hundreds of cats on a daily basis.